HuiTingChang/Entwicklung-eines-mobilen-markerlosen-Bewegungsanalysesystems/README.md

     - alternative: (runs on Windows 7, Ubuntu, Mac OS, ...) [libfreenect2](https://github.com/OpenKinect/libfreenect2) of the project [OpenKinect](http://www.openkinect.org/)
 - IDE
     - [Kinect for Windows SDK v2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561)
+      - examples can be found at [the codeplex repository](https://kinectforwindows.codeplex.com/), one of which is [the coloringbook](https://github.com/Microsoft/Windows-appsample-coloringbook)
       - requires Visual Studio 2012 or 2013, currently trying with [2015 Community Edition](https://www.visualstudio.com/downloads/) anyway
         - VS uses 14 GB disk space and installation takes veeeeery long!
+    - freenect2: use any C++ IDE, documentation can be found at the [OpenKinect Doxygen site](https://openkinect.github.io/libfreenect2/) and examples [in the examples directory of its release](https://github.com/OpenKinect/libfreenect2/tree/master/examples)

 ## Wii Balance Board